 - 1. Each team must have only one robot in the field. - 2.
 Each team must comply with the RoboCupJunior General Rules regarding the number of members and each member's age. - 3.
-A student can be registered on only one team across all RoboCupJunior leagues/sub-leagues. - 4.
-A team is only allowed to participate in one league/sub-league in across all RoboCupJunior leagues/sub-leagues. - 5.
-Each team member will need to explain their work and should have a specific technical role. - 6.
+Each team member must explain their work and have a specific technical role. - 4.
+A student can be registered on only one team across all RoboCupJunior leagues/sub-leagues. - 5.
+A team can only participate in one league/sub-league across all RoboCupJunior leagues/sub-leagues. - 6.
 Mentors/parents are not allowed to be with the students during the competition.
-The students will have to govern themselves (without mentor's supervision or assistance) during the long stretch of hours at the competition.
+The students will have to govern themselves (without a mentor's supervision or assistance) during the long stretch of hours at the competition.